antgobar/rmcalyse/rmcalyse/plugins/plugins.md

 ### Other Data

 Other data is treated in a different way.
-The framework contains a dictionary _outputs, where the keys are the strings the user has entered next to any "output" setting in the yaml file.
+The framework contains a dictionary ```_outputs```, where the keys are the strings the user has entered next to any "output" setting in the yaml file.
 In the example there is just one, ```some_name``` which is output from the toy "clustering" plugin.
 The whole dict is passed to every plugin as the third input.
 Any plugin which needs to output some auxilliary data into this dict can just set it.

 ```
     def process(self, df, meta, other):